On automorphisms of semistable G-bundles with decorations

-\begin{example}[Holomorphic chains] In Remark \ref{remark: tuples of bundles}, we can take the tuple of groups to be general linear groups $G_i = \text{GL}_{n_i}$.
-The moduli stack of chains of vector bundles on $C$ such that the $i^{th}$ bundle has rank $n_i$ admits a representable morphism to $\prod_i \text{GL}_{n_i}$.
+\begin{example}[Holomorphic chains] We can take $G = \prod_i \mathrm{GL}_{n_i}$ to be a finite product of general linear groups.
+The moduli stack $\mathfrak{X}$ of chains of vector bundles on $C$ such that the $i^{th}$ bundle has rank $n_i$ admits an affine morphism of finite type $\mathfrak{X} \to \prod_i \Bun_{\mathrm{GL}_{n_i}}(C) = \Bun_{G}(C)$.
+Indeed, for any scheme-valued point $T \to \Bun_{G}(C)$ corresponding to a tuple $(\mathcal{E}_i)_i$ of vector bundles on $C_T$, the $T$-fiber of the forgetful morphism $\mathfrak{X} \to \Bun_{G}(C)$ classifies global sections of the vector bundle $\bigoplus_i \mathcal{H}\mathrm{om}(\mathcal{E}_i, \mathcal{E}_{i+1})$.
+The functor of such global sections is represented by a relatively affine scheme of finite type over $T$ \cite[\href{https://stacks.math.columbia.edu/tag/08K6}{Tag 08K6}]{stacks-project}.
 There is a family of stability conditions for this moduli problem considered in \cite{consul-prada-chains}, \cite[2.1]{geometry-hol-chains}.
-We can let $\mathfrak{X}$ be the open substack of semistable chains.
+We can let $\mathcal{M}$ be the open substack of semistable chains.
 The existence of adequate moduli spaces for this stack was proven via GIT in \cite{schmitt-quiver1, schmitt-quiver2}, and therefore our theorem also applies in this context. \end{example}

 \begin{example}[$G$-bundles with a section] Suppose that $k$ has characteristic $0$, and let $V$ be a linear representation of $G$.
 The stack of $G$-bundles with a $V$-section parameterizes pairs $(E, s)$, where $E$ is a $G$-bundle on $C$ and $s$ is a section of the vector bundle $E \times^{G} V$.
+The forgetful morphism to the stack $\Bun_{G}(C)$ is affine and of finite type, by a similar argument as in Examples \ref{example: semistable Hitchin pairs} and \ref{example: bundle with a section} using \cite[\href{https://stacks.math.columbia.edu/tag/08K6}{Tag 08K6}]{stacks-project}.
 There are natural semistability conditions for this moduli problem, and the moduli space for such pairs has been constructed in by GIT in \cite[2.8]{schmitt-decorated}.
 Therefore Theorem \ref{thm: main theorem} applies in this case to show that the subgroup of automorphisms of the $G$-bundle $E$ that preserve the section embeds via restriction into the automorphism of any fixed fiber.

 Similar considerations apply to the moduli of coherent systems as in \cite{le-potier-coherent, schmitt-coherent-systems} and the related moduli of (generalized) pairs considered in \cite{torsion-freepaper} (in the special case when the underlying variety $X$ is a curve). \end{example}